vpontello/investment_advisor/README.md

 # Investment Advisor

+## Blogpost

+To understand better the motivation and the project as a whole, pleas check the [blogbost](https://medium.com/@ing.victorpontello/unleashing-ais-power-transforming-investments-with-data-and-analytics-6a06730ed779) with all the findings and important information about the project.

 ## Description

 This project utilizes stock data from the Brazilian market and macroeconomic data to predict the stock with higher probability of getting the best dividend yield.
 Dividend yield is a financial ratio that shows the percentage return an investor can expect from a company's dividend payments relative to its stock price.